-Game Questions & Answers (Q&A) service lets you ask questions about video games for console or PC games.
-So ask your Happy Street question for iPhone - iPod and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.
-Note: This game may also be compatible with iPad
+Game Questions & Answers (Q&A) service lets you ask questions about video games for game consoles or PC games.
+So ask your Happy Street question for iPhone - iPad and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.

 Question & Answers